GothicKit/ZenKit/readme.md

         std::cout << "External " << name << " not registered\n";
     });

-    // phoenix allows you to override internal script functions as well.
+    // ZenKit allows you to override internal script functions as well.
 The signature of the function
     // is also validated at runtime.
     vm.override_function("MyInternalFunction", &MyInternalFunction);